 St. Andrews Bay is the receiving waterbody for the largest drainage basin in Bay County.
-The area drained is from the Apalachicola River west to the Choctawhatchee River (FDEP 1991).
+The area drained is from the Apalachicola River west to the Choctawhatchee River (FDEP, 1991).
 There are nine major streams that flow into St. Andrews Bay.
 St. Andrews Bay is central in the St. Andrews Bay system.
 The bay opens directly to the Gulf of Mexico through East and West Passes.
 Connecting embayments include North, West, and East Bays, as well as Grand Lagoon and St. Andrews Sound.
 Tides in the estuary are typically diurnal with a mean range of 1.6 feet, with a longer ebb flow than flood flow (Murphy and Valle-Levinson, 2008).

 The Clean Water Act requires that the surface waters of each state be classified according to designated uses.
 Florida has six classes with associated designated uses, which are arranged in order of degree of protection required.
-According to Rule 62-302.400, Florida Administrative Code, East Bay is designated as Class II waters.
-Therefore, standards to meet the following uses apply to the project area: Shellfish Propagation or Harvesting.
+According to 62-302.400, Florida Administrative Code, St. Andrews Bay is designated as Class III waters.
+Therefore, standards to meet the following uses apply to the project area: Fish Consumption; Recreation, Propagation and Maintenance of a Healthy, Well-Balanced Population of Fish and Wildlife.